-Supplementing the Netgear Genie App – which allows management of the device form remote locations, the Netgear Up App would make the setup of this router a cinch.
+Supplementing the Netgear Genie app, which allows management of the device from remote locations, the Netgear Up App makes the setup of this router a cinch.

-And once you get this router up and running, you’d never yearn for more signal strength, thanks to beamforming.
+Once you get this router up and running, you’ll never yearn for more signal strength thanks to beamforming.

 Just as scandals follow President Trump, beamforming will make sure the wireless signals follow the connected devices.

-As a result, whether you’re sitting up next to the router – or away from it in your room, signal strength would always be immaculate.
+As a result, whether you’re sitting up next to the router or away from it in your room, signal strength would always be flawless.

-For those of you who want all the bells and whistles of a modern router – but don’t want to pay the astronomical price they demand these days – go for the Netgear AC1900.
+For those of you who want all the bells and whistles of a modern router but don’t want to pay the astronomical price demanded these days, go for the Netgear AC1900.

 5. ASUS RT-ACRH13 - Best Router for Sharing Files, Videos, and Photos

-Although we are in 2017, some routers still opt for the USB 2.0ports, making file transfers almost impossible.
-Luckily, to balance those devices, routers like ACRH13 exist which allows you to share seamlessly.
+Although we are in 2018, some routers still opt for USB 2.0ports, making file transfers almost impossible.
+Luckily, to balance those devices, routers like ACRH13 exist, allowing you to share seamlessly.
 Therefore, if you want your router to act as a sharing hub, go for the RT-ARCH 13.

 Second, you can see how many devices are connected to the device.
-And finally, you can upgrade or downgrade the bandwidth limit of any device using it.
-In the light of these features, it won’t be wrong to suggest that this app gives you complete control over the device.
+Finally, you can upgrade or downgrade the bandwidth limit of any device using it.
+In light of these features, it wouldn’t be wrong to say that this app gives you complete control over the device.